btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 To fund your on-chain wallet in Spark, you need to get an on-chain address.
 To find your address, click on the version link at the left corner bottom of the Spark wallet (for example v0.2.2).

 That should toggle the settings.
 Click > Console.
 To generate a new address in RPC Console field, enter `newaddr` for bech32 address or `newaddr p2sh-segwit` click execute.
 At the bottom you should see the newly generated address.
-You can also toogle help if you need help with other commands in Spark.
+You can also toggle help if you need help with other commands in Spark.

 ![BTCPay Checkout](../img/Spark-console1.png)
 ![BTCPay Checkout](../img/Spark-console2.png)